palomachain/paloma-docs/docs/src/guide/node-management/full-node/build-paloma-core.md

 # Build Paloma

 Paloma is the official Golang reference implementation of the Paloma node software.
-Use this guide to install Paloma and `Palomad`, the command-line interface and daemon that connects to Paloma and enables you to interact with the Paloma blockchain.
+Use this guide to install Paloma and `palomad`, the command-line interface and daemon that connects to Paloma and enables you to interact with the Paloma blockchain.